-- Research and identify event opportunities and generate interest to greater community at-large.
+- Research and identify event opportunities and generate interest in the greater community at large.

-- Collaborate with internal and external administrators, vendors, facility managers and community memebers for the purpose of implementing and maintaining services.
+- Collaborate with internal and external administrators, vendors, facility managers, and community members for the purpose of implementing and maintaining services.

-- Manage 20+ employees of differing backgrounds and disciplines, to ensure that each client in the program is receiving appropriate services.
+- Manage 20+ employees of different backgrounds and disciplines, to ensure that each client in the program is receiving appropriate services.

-- Ensure that the program is running effectively, within OCFS, DYCD and company standards.
-This can include both physical inspections of the unit, as well as, review of administrative records.
+- Ensure that the program is running effectively, within OCFS, DYCD, and company standards.
+This can include both physical inspections of the unit, as well as, a review of administrative records.

-- Responsible for implementing company initiatives in regards to a strength-based and trauma informed models of care, for both staff and residents.
+- Responsible for implementing company initiatives in regards to strength-based and trauma-informed models of care, for both staff and residents.